chrismassa/encharting/projects/encharting/README.md

 # Usage

-- Firstly, import EnchartingModule in your app module (or any other proper Angular module).
+- Firstly, import EnchartingDirective in your app module (or any other proper Angular Module, Standalone Components also work).

     ```typescript
-    import { EnchartingModule } from 'encharting';
+    import { EnchartingDirective } from 'encharting';

     @NgModule({
         imports: [
-            EnchartingModule
+            EnchartingDirective
         ],
     })
     export class AppModule {}